SonarSource/sonarqube/server/sonar-docs/src/pages/sonarcloud/security.md

 ## Hosting

-SonarCloud is hosted on Amazon AWS in Frankfurt and Ireland.
+SonarCloud runs primarily off the AWS Frankfurt region.
+It also uses marginally services located in the AWS Ireland region when they are not available in Frankfurt.

 ## System security